Sruth8/Train-Scheduler/README.md

 # Train-Scheduler
 This is called a train scheduler.
-This website was created with firebase and moment.js to enable you to have up-to-date information about various trains.
+This app enable you to have up-to-date information about various mock trains.
 It will give you arrival times and how many minutes there is remaining until it arrives to the station.
-A user can submit a new trains information that will be displayed on the screen.
+A user can submit/add the trains information that will be displayed on the screen.

 Instruction
 1. Clone the repo
 2. Open index.html file
-3. Enter a
+3. Enter a name of a train
+4. Enter the other information
+5. Click Submit